adarlan/kube-formation/README.md

 ## 📉 Remove nodes

-Remove nodes from the cluster and terminate their corresponding instances.
+Gracefuly remove nodes from the cluster and terminate their corresponding instances.

 ```shell
 make remove-node NAME=controlplane2